apache/rocketmq-site/_docs/11-rocketmq-road-map.md

 ### OpenMessaging
 OpenMessaging, which includes the establishment of industry guidelines and messaging, streaming specifications to provide a common framework for finance, e-commerce, IoT and big-data area.
-The design principles are the cloud-oriented, simplicity, flexibility, and language independent in distributed heterogeneous environments.
-Conformance to these specifications will make it possible to develop a heterogeneous messaging applications across all major platforms and operating systems.
+The design principles are the cloud-orientedness, simplicity, flexibility, and language independency in distributed heterogeneous environments.
+Conformance to these specifications allows the development of a heterogeneous messaging applications across all major platforms and operating systems.
 [JIRA](https://issues.apache.org/jira/browse/ROCKETMQ-17)

 {% include toc %}

 ### Message Filtering
-So far, RocketMQ only support message filtering feature by `TAG`, but one message only can own one tag, this is too limited to meet complex business requirements.
+So far, RocketMQ only supports message filtering feature by `TAG`, but one message can only own one tag, which is too limited to meet complex business requirements.

 So, we want to define and implement a reasonable filter language based on a subset of the SQL 92 expression syntax to support customized message filtering.
 [JIRA](https://issues.apache.org/jira/browse/ROCKETMQ-121)